The Golden Thread of Soul

 • Rainer Maria Rilke

 Spiritual and soulful experiences often overlap.
-Spiritual experiences gives us a foundation of identity that is vast, luminous, whole.
-Soul, echoing the vast oneness of spirit, operates independently from the events of life as witness.
-Soul also gives us a foundation of identity that is embedded in our unique place and intimately woven into our life.
-Being both independent and interwoven, makes soul a powerful and unique messenger, bringing messages from both spiritual oneness and from the intimate relationships of the web of life.
+Spiritual experiences gives us a foundation of identity that is vast, luminous, whole, unified with presence itself.
+Our spirit-soul is a luminous self, that brings gifts such as universal love, wisdom and oneness.
+Our soul-self unites this spiritual oneness with earth-based loving entanglement, showing place, belonging, love, purpose, all understood in intimate relationship with the web of life.
+Soul gives us a foundation of identity that is embedded in our unique place, intimately woven into our life.
+Soul is perhaps an intermediary between spirit and self, a powerful and unique messenger, bringing messages from both spiritual oneness and from the intimate relationships of the web of life.

 Soul likes intimacy; spirit is uplifting.
 Soul gets hairy, spirit is bald.
 Spirit sees, even in the dark.
 Soul feels its way, step by step, or needs a dog.
 Spirit shoots arrows; Soul takes them in the chest..Spirit likes wholes; soul likes eaches.”